jonathansharp/CO2-System-Extd/README.md

 ## Citation

 If using the CO2SYS.m MATLAB program for CO2 system calculations, cite the original CO2SYS DOS work of Lewis and Wallace (1998) and the MATLAB program of van Heuven et al. (2011).
 If using the derivnum.m and errors.m programs for CO2 system error propagations, cite also the work of Orr et al. (2018).
-If using CO2SYS_extd.m, cite also this repository (Sharp, 2019).
+If using CO2SYS_extd.m, cite also this repository (Sharp et al., 2020).

 ## References